 Recently Added Products

+LAST ONE.
 Good used undamaged vacuum pump piston with good fiber piston ring and rubber o-ring backing seal.
 Included good bottom sealing plate as shown below:

 Set of 7 original vacuum pump cover screws in good condition.